DavidRogersDev/BusinessValidation/readme.md

         validator.Validate(l => l.DateOfBirth, $"No valid date of birth is stored for the licensee with licence number {licenceNr}", licensee, l => l.DateOfBirth > DateTime.MinValue);
     }
 }
-validator.Throw(); // throws exception, only if IsValid() is false, which wraps the Validation Failures dictionary. return validator; // returns object which implicitly casts to "true" if valid.
+validator.ThrowIfInvalid(); // throws exception, only if IsValid() is false, which wraps the Validation Failures dictionary. return validator; // returns object which implicitly casts to "true" if valid.
 ```
 More example code can be found in the **sample** project in the repo code.